Boundary Discontinuity Designs: Theory and Practice: Introduction

-After introducing the main ideas and causal parameter of interest, Section \ref{sec: Distance-based and Location-Based Methods} reviews the theoretical and methodological takeaways from \cite{Cattaneo-Titiunik-Yu_2025_BDD-Distance} and \cite{Cattaneo-Titiunik-Yu_2025_BDD-Location}.
-These two recent papers investigate identification, estimation, and inference for heterogeneous treatment effects along the assignment boundary, and transformations thereof, from two connected but distinct perspectives: \cite{Cattaneo-Titiunik-Yu_2025_BDD-Distance} studies boundary-point specific distance-based methods, which are directly motivated by the poloing-based approaches discussed in Section \ref{sec: Pooling-Based Methods}, while \cite{Cattaneo-Titiunik-Yu_2025_BDD-Location} studies methods based on the bivariate location directly.
-For each approach, the estimation and inference results are valid both pointwise and uniformly along the assignment boundary, in addition to providing the basis for constructing other treatment effect estimators.
+In Section \ref{sec: Distance-based and Location-Based Methods}, we discuss heterogeneity analysis and subsequent aggregation of causal treatment effects in BD designs using the boundary average treatment effect curve (BATEC), which captures the average treatment effect for each point along the assignment boundary.
+We also summarize the results in \cite{Cattaneo-Titiunik-Yu_2025_BDD-Distance} and \cite{Cattaneo-Titiunik-Yu_2025_BDD-Location}.
+These papers study identification, estimation, and inference for BATEC and transformations thereof, from two distinct perspectives: \cite{Cattaneo-Titiunik-Yu_2025_BDD-Distance} studies boundary-point-specific distance-based methods, which are directly motivated by the pooling-based approaches discussed in Section \ref{sec: Pooling-Based Methods}, while \cite{Cattaneo-Titiunik-Yu_2025_BDD-Location} studies methods based on the untransformed bivariate location.
+For each approach, the local polynomial estimation and inference results are valid both pointwise and uniformly along the assignment boundary, in addition to providing the basis for constructing other treatment effect estimators.